PHC Mission & Impact

 What we've achieved

 Respite Housing: The House of Healing, which celebrates 18 years in 2018, has served more than 170 individuals transitioning out of inpatient mental health treatment and homelessness.
 Over the years, 65 companions have lived with them at the House, together pursuing collective and personal healing.
 Remarkably, 95% of the residents that have left the House of Healing have exited into permanent housing.

 Community Companions: PHC’s Community Companion Program, now in its 10th year, touches 60 persons annually through over 30 community companion volunteers!
 Community Companions provide social support, group outings, and one-on-one connections to people living in and outside our housing.
 We are working very hard to increase the number of volunteers in the next year, so that each resident has the option to have one-on-one support.
 We have a robust training program for companions and community volunteers, bringing together experts in the field of homelessness, mental illness, and substance use to break down stigma and create life-long advocates.

 Permanent Supportive Housing: PHC’s housing portfolio now has six buildings in operation.
-In 2016, we began entered into a partnership with Welcome Table Christian Fellowship to manage three apartments and provide supportive services to their three residents.
+In 2016, we began a partnership with Welcome Table Christian Fellowship to manage three apartments and provide supportive services to the residents.
 Our model of small-scale housing, integrated social services, companionship and tenant-centric property management has shown remarkable results with 95% of our tenants retaining housing for longer than three years.